rvmakvana1/n8n-automation-portfolio/README.md

 # My n8n Automation Portfolio

-Welcome to my portfolio of AI and workflow automation projects.
-Here, I showcase various solutions I've built using tools like n8n, OpenAI, and more.
+Portfolio of an AI Agent & Automation Specialist leveraging n8n, OpenAI, DeepSeek & more.
+Demonstrating expertise in building intelligent, multi-platform automations from concept to deployment.

 ---